siggib007/PerlScripts/README.md

-# README #

-This README would normally document whatever steps are necessary to get your application up and running.

-### What is this repository for? ###

-This is just a collection of various perscripts I hacked together over the years.
+This is just a collection of various perl scripts I hacked together over the years.

-### Who do I talk to? ###
+Siggi Bjarnason
 siggi@bjarnason.us
+www.supergeek.us